Aquifer on Pantheon

 }

-• In your master module configuration you may wish to include pantheon specific modules like
+- In your master module configuration you may wish to include pantheon specific

 pantheon_apachesolr